 Being alive creates a deeper, more personal relationship with the people brands want to reach and leads to more thoughtful and better-designed products, services, and experiences.

 Don’t just take our word for it; listen to the voices of the next generation of consumers, employees, investors, and community members.
 Our new global survey of more than 27,000 respondents with GlobeScan shows that the next generation is hungry for regenerative brands.

 Gen-Zers want meaningful change.
 Three-fourths say they support using public protests to raise awareness of an issue, and 15% have personally protested at public events and rallies in the past year.
 They’re looking for brand leadership: 80% believe brands are an essential part of the solution for the challenges facing humanity today.
 And they want brands to create change with them, not just for them: 84% want to share ideas and experiences with brands to develop better solutions.

 This is a generation that already thinks regeneratively, and it is ready to reward the brands that lead the way.
 In these times of challenge and change, much is uncertain but one thing is clear: The future belongs to regenerative brands.

-Raphael Bemorad is a founding partner and chief strategy officer of BBMG.
+Raphael Bemporad is a founding partner and chief strategy officer of BBMG.
 Briana Quindazzi is the head of strategy at BBMG.